Know Your Timeline

 Start early and prepare for success

 For many awards, you may need to position yourself by gaining key co-curricular experiences, like research and internships, over many semesters, including the summers.
-Starting in your first year is ideal.
-OEF and your advisor can help you develop these experiences by connecting you with the best people and resources.
+Starting in your first year is ideal, but if you don't find these until later, there are still many opportunities you can pursue.
+UREF, along with your other advisors and mentors, can help you develop these experiences by connecting you with the best people and resources.
 Finally, fellowship applications are not something that you can hammer out in a weekend or even a week.
-You should start working with your award advisor well in advance of the deadline and then work continuously on drafts that evolve toward a polished product.
+You should start working with your fellowships advisor well in advance of the deadline and then work continuously on drafts that evolve toward a polished product.

 Gain readiness